artisan-roaster-scope/artisan/_docs/10-curves.md

 ![config curves](/assets/images/gsg/config curves menu.png)

 These are critical settings within Artisan and for most the first two tabs will be where your focus lies.
+After you understand Curves, there are advanced roast analysis tools using the Analyze feature which is explained in an Artisan Blog article - [Analyzer](https://artisan-roasterscope.blogspot.com/2019/11/analyzer.html)

 First you decide which ROR curves and LCD’s you want to display.
 ![curves ror](/assets/images/gsg/curves ror.png)